 After selection of the intervention type, markers indicating the intervention are visually displayed on all graphs.
 These markers can be selected for more information.
 Upon touching the marker, an information balloon will appear.
-See figure 5-9: "Graphical trend screen - intervention information balloon".
+See Figure 5-9 on page 98.
 The information balloon displays the specific intervention, date, time, and notes pertaining to the intervention.
 Touching the edit button allows the user to edit intervention time, date, and note.
 Touching the exit button closes the balloon.